Free tool • No login required

 How long does it take?

-Most podcast transcripts arrive within a few minutes, depending on file size and queue time.
+Most podcast transcripts are ready within a few minutes, depending on file size and queue time.

 Can I upload video files?